Editor’s Note: This post was updated on November 7, 2018, for accuracy and comprehensiveness. It was originally published on March 21, 2017.

 Cue Routine Reward

 While there’s no exact formula to building a habit that sticks, in the book The Power of Habit, author Charles Duhigg interviewed a team of MIT researchers, who discussed a framework they say forms the core “loop” for every habit.
+By understanding this framework, we can improve our success.

 It’s called Cue Routine Reward.